 Navient owns FFELP Loans and performs servicing on this portfolio.
 We also service FFELP Loans owned by other institutions.
-Our servicing quality, datadriven strategies and omnichannel education about federal repayment options translate into positive results for the millions of borrowers we serve.
-We generate revenue primarily through net interest income on our FFELP Loans and servicing-related fee income.
+Our servicing quality, data-driven strategies and omnichannel education about federal repayment options translate into positive results for the millions of borrowers we serve.
+We generate revenue primarily through net interest income on our FFELP Loans.

-Navient's portfolio of FFELP Loans as of December 31, 2022 was \$43.5 billion.
+Navient's portfolio of FFELP Loans as of December 31, 2023 was \$38 billion.
 We expect this portfolio to have an amortization period in excess of 15 years, with a 7-year remaining weighted average life.
-The segment net interest margin was 1.01% in 2022.
+The segment net interest margin was 1.12% in 2023.
 Navient's goal is to support customers to successfully pay off their loans while optimizing the performance of our FFELP Loan portfolio.
 As a result of the long-term funding strategy used for our FFELP Loan portfolio and the guarantees provided on these loans, the portfolio generally generates consistent and predictable earnings and cash flows.
-As of December 31, 2022, approximately 92% of the FFELP Loans held by Navient were funded to term with non-recourse, long-term securitization debt.
+As of December 31, 2023, approximately 90% of the FFELP Loans held by Navient were funded to term with non-recourse, long-term securitization debt

-FFELP Loans are insured or guaranteed by state or not-for-profit agencies and are protected by contractual rights to recovery from the United States pursuant to guaranty agreements among ED and these agencies.
+FFELP Loans are insured or guaranteed by state or not-for-profit agencies and are protected by contractual rights to recovery from the United States pursuant to guaranty agreements among the Department of Education (ED) and these agencies.
 These guaranty agreements generally cover at least 97% of a FFELP Loan's principal and accrued interest for loans that default.
 Legislation enacted in 2010 discontinued the FFELP program as of July 1, 2010, while keeping terms and conditions of previous education loans made under the program intact.
 As a result of the FFELP program being discontinued, this segment is expected to wind down over time.